Group of students in gym, running on treadmills surrounded by rowing machines and other gym equipment.

 At the University of Southampton, we believe everyone should have the opportunity to stay active and lead a healthy lifestyle, regardless of their needs.
 That’s why we’re committed to making our facilities and activities as inclusive as possible.

-Our gym holds several accessible pieces of equipment, know as Inclusive Fitness Items (IFI).
-The cardiovascular items have an LED screen with more tactile controls and the resistance items have seats that can be removed.
+We have a range of accessible equipment, known as Inclusive Fitness Items (IFI).
+This includes cardiovascular items with an LED screen with more tactile controls and resistance items with seats that can be removed.

 Supported fitness sessions